 After six years of research, interviews, false starts, ripped up drafts and chapters left on the cutting room floor, I'm thrilled to tell that story.

-"Barrel-Aged Stout and Selling Out: Goose Island, Anheuser-Busch and How Craft Beer Became Big Business" is out now on Chicago Review Press.
+"Barrel-Aged Stout and Selling Out: Goose Island, Anheuser-Busch and How Craft Beer Became Big Business" is out now from Chicago Review Press.